apache/iceberg/docs/docs/spark-ddl.md

 ALTER TABLE prod.db.sample WRITE LOCALLY ORDERED BY category, id
 ```

+!!! note
+    Write distribution of `hash` will be changed to `none` by this.
+Please use `ALTER TABLE ..
+WRITE DISTRIBUTED BY PARTITION LOCALLY ORDERED BY` to preserve the write distribution.

 To unset the sort order of the table, use `UNORDERED`:

 ```sql